This episode of CS is titled Luther’s Legacy.

 First, in 1503, Erasmus published the Enchiridion or Handbook of the Christian Soldier.
 It laid out a program of reform for the Church.

-Second, in 1506, an 11-volume edition of the works of Augustine appeared.
+Second, in 1506, an 11-volume edition of the Works of Augustine appeared.
 For the first time in centuries, it was possible to read the greatest authority in Western theology in full, in context, and without the help of medieval commentators.

 Third, and most important was Erasmus’s greatest achievement, his Greek New Testament published in 1516.
 Although this edition was not as reliable as it might have been since Erasmus had a limited number of texts to work from—it became the first-ever printed edition of the Greek text, so that, for the first time, theologians all over Europe had the chance to compare the standard Latin Bible text with the original.
 A number of disturbing things emerged.
-For example, medieval theologians were unanimous in seeing marriage as a full sacrament of the church, alongside holy communion & baptism, on the basis of Jerome’s translation of Ephesians 5:32, which referred to it as a sacrament.
+For example, medieval theologians were unanimous in seeing marriage as a full sacrament of the church, alongside holy communion and baptism, on the basis of Jerome’s translation of Ephesians 5:32, which referred to it as a sacrament.
 When Erasmus’s edition appeared, it became clear that the original Greek word really meant ‘mystery’.
 The scriptural basis for regarding marriage as equal in value to baptism and Communion was shaken.
 So, the work of Erasmus and the other humanists played a major part in loosening the hold of the church’s authority in the minds of many educated laypeople.

 While they didn’t engage in outright warfare, scholasticism and humanism jostled in the lecture halls and universities across Germany in the early years of the 16th C. Erfurt where Luther was, was no exception.
-The 2 schools of thought were both present in the university, although relationships between them were, on the whole, fairly good.
+The two schools of thought were both present in the university, although relationships between them were, on the whole, fairly amiable.
 Luther was known for his knowledge of classical writers.
 He likely attended lectures by humanist teachers.

 This was the theological landscape at the time Luther’s mind was being formed.
 Taught theology by nominalists, Luther believed as long as he did his best, God would give him grace to help him to become better.
 Humanist texts allowed him to study the great authorities of the Bible and the Fathers with fresh eyes.
 From 1509–10, he studied Augustine’s works and Lombard’s Sentences, and some of the notes he made in the margins of these works have survived to this day.
 They show him to be a not particularly original adherent of the theology of the Modern Way.
 He’d followed his teachers well, and there was little sign at this stage of departure from them.